 PFAS state-by-state filing checklist

-Six states have active PFAS disclosure or filing requirements as of 2026 — California, Maine, New York, Washington, Colorado, Connecticut.
+Seven states have active PFAS disclosure, filing or certificate requirements as of 2026 — California, Maine, Minnesota, New York, Washington, Colorado, Connecticut.
+Minnesota is the one with an imminent filing deadline.
 Each has its own form, portal, and deadline.
 Missing a Maine annual report is a different kind of problem than missing a California cosmetics filing.

-• Documents needed: TOF or targeted lab results, supplier disclosures identifying intentionally-added PFAS by name, product category mapping
+• Documents needed: supplier disclosures identifying intentionally-added PFAS by name; lab results where a supplier cannot attest

 • Pitfall: "intentionally-added" is broader than many companies assume — PTFE coatings, treated textiles, and waterproof packaging all count